 Established by an anonymous gift in honor of Alice Kemp Moessner, an instructor at Allegheny in the 1950s.
 It is awarded annually to an outstanding junior or senior student chosen by the Department of Modern and Classical Languages.

 Established in honor of Professor Blair Hanson, former chairperson of the Modern & Classical Languages Department, in recognition of her many years of dedicated teaching at Allegheny.
 It is awarded annually to the student in the department who submits the most outstanding thesis in a modern foreign language.

 The Mildred Joanna Ludwig Prize

 Established by an anonymous donor to honor the memory of Mildred Ludwig, Allegheny instructor and matron of the Tarbell House in the 1930s.
-It is awarded annually to an outstanding student majoring in a modern foreign language.
+It is awarded annually to an outstanding student majoring or minoring in a modern foreign language.